36-Year-Old Pitcher – Free Agent

 Hong-Chih Kuo Contract Information:

-One-year deal with the Mariners in February of 2012.
+Signed a minor league deal with the Padres in February of 2017.

 To instantly reveal our fantasy analysis of every player – including Hong-Chih Kuo – simply subscribe now.